 The information below describes dosages that are commonly used or recommended.
 But be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

-For eczema and asthma, your starting dose of Dupixent will be higher than your maintenance (ongoing) dose.
-This higher starting dose is called a loading dose.
-You will usually receive a loading dose to help the drug reach a steady level in your body more quickly.
+For asthma, atopic dermatitis (a type of eczema), or prurigo nodularis, your starting dose of Dupixent will be higher than your maintenance (ongoing) dose.
+This higher starting dose, called a loading dose, helps the drug reach a steady level in your body more quickly.

 The table below lists the recommended dosages for the conditions Dupixent is used to treat.